top of page

 Create a “Calm Point” in Every Day

 December steals sleep with racing thoughts, emotional overload, long to-do lists, and late-night planning.
-But sleep is what stabilises your mood and helps you cope.
+But sleep stabilises your mood and helps you cope.
+Try:

 Your brain will cope better with everything when it’s rested.